 - Anyone with a verified Microsoft 365 email address at your company (sign-in required).

 - Open to anyone — no sign-in required.
 For when most of the attendees are outside of your organization.

-- Teams Live Events offers some unique features, such as split-screen presenter webcam/presentation content view, Q&A panels, and the ability to scale for up to 10,000 attendees.
+- Teams Live Events offers some unique features, such as split-screen presenter webcam/presentation content view, Q&A panels, and the ability to scale for up to 20,000 attendees (until June 30, 2021).

 - Assigning event roles, including Producers, Presenters, and Organizers, helps keep large-scale events organized and well-managed.
 This can introduce some day-of complications, so it's essential to have well-defined roles and to conduct a rehearsal or practice event.

 - There is limited data gathering with Teams Live Events, particularly when events are open to the public, in which case no attendee information is obtained.

 What EventBuilder Can Do for Your Teams Live Event: